Thinking about renting a property? Here are a few handy tips from us

 If you want the landlord to undertake any improvement works, or add/remove furniture, put in your request as soon as you decide to make an offer.
 It can be much harder to get these jobs agreed once you have moved in.

 All estate agents will need to conduct security checks on behalf of the landlord, so make sure you have details of all your previous addresses to hand.
-Likewise, let your employer, and any other referees, know to expect a request for a reference.
+Likewise, let your employer, and any other referees such as your current Landlord, know to expect a request for a reference.

-When you agree to rent a property you will be expected to pay a security deposit and the first month's rent.
-There will be other administration fees that you will be liable for, too, like references and drawing up the tenancy agreement.
-All tenants fees can be found on local offices microsites.
+When you agree to rent a property you will be expected to pay a security deposit and the first month's rent before you move in.
+If you are occupying a property under an Assured Shorthold Tenancy Agreement there are only certain fees that an agent or landlord are allowed to charge before, during or after the tenancy ends.
+All tenants’ fees can be found on local offices microsites.

 Find out who is managing your property and make sure you have been given all their contact details.
 That way, if something goes wrong in the property, you'll know who to get in touch with.